chuxorg/.github/README.md

 - Discrete Math: Study for 1.5 hours
 - Resource: "Discrete Mathematics and Its Applications" book by Kenneth H. Rosen

-In addition to the weekly schedule, it's important to allocate time for practicing Data Structures and Algorithmic Problem Solving.
-You can dedicate one hour each day for these topics.
-Here are some recommended resources:
+In addition to the weekly schedule, it's important that I allocate time for practicing Data Structures and Algorithmic Problem Solving.
+I dedicate one hour each day for these topics.
+Here are some resources I prefer:

 - "Introduction to Algorithms" book by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein
 - LeetCode (https://leetcode.com/) - A platform for practicing coding questions and algorithms
 - HackerRank (https://www.hackerrank.com/domains/tutorials/10-days-of-javascript) - Offers challenges and tutorials on various programming topics, including data structures and algorithms.

-Remember, the key to mastery is consistent practice and implementation.
-Set realistic goals and gradually increase the complexity of the problems you tackle.
-Good luck with your studies!
+The key to mastery is consistent practice and implementation.
+These are realistic goals and I gradually increase the complexity of the problems I tackle.